ywiyogo/AssetFolio/docs/user_guide.md

 ## API Key

-Signup to [https://financialmodelingprep.com/register](https://financialmodelingprep.com/register) to get the API key.
-Then klick the key button on the toolbar icon to add the API key in order to update the price of your symbolic ticker assets, cryptocurrency and other commodities.
+An API key is required in order to update the price of the symbolic ticker assets, cryptocurrency and other commodities.
+The API Key can be obtain from[https://financialmodelingprep.com/register](https://financialmodelingprep.com/register) or by contacting me.
+After getting the API key, the user can insert the key by clicking the key toolbar button on the top.

+![API Key][key]

 [roi]: imgs/roi.png "Screenshot of the accumulated RoI plot"
+[key]: imgs/api_key.png "Add API Key toolbar"